 According to the Audit and Finance Committee charter, the Audit and Finance Committee must consist of at least three non-executive Board members, all of whom must be independent.
 Furthermore, the Chair of the Board shall not be Chair of the Audit and Finance Committee.
-As of the date of this Annual Report on Form 20-F, the Audit and Finance Committee consists of members Rolf Hoffmann, Elizabeth O'Farrell and Deirdre P. Connelly and is chaired by Pernille Erenbjerg.
+As of the date of this Annual Report on Form 20-F, the Audit and Finance Committee consists of members Rolf Hoffmann and Deirdre P. Connelly and is chaired by Pernille Erenbjerg.
 The Audit and Finance Committee assists the Board with the oversight of the financial reporting process, the effectiveness of internal controls over financial reporting and risk management, the independent audit process and compliance with legal and regulatory requirements, in accordance with the Audit and Finance Committee charter.
-Each member of the Audit and Finance Committee satisfies the independence requirements of the corporate governance standards of the Nasdaq Stock Market, and both Pernille Erenbjerg and Elizabeth O'Farrell qualify as "audit committee financial experts," as defined in Nasdaq Rule 5605(c)(2)(A) and Item 407(d)(5)(ii) of Regulation S-K of the SEC and as determined by our Board.
+Each member of the Audit and Finance Committee satisfies the independence requirements of the corporate governance standards of the Nasdaq Stock Market, and Pernille Erenbjerg qualifies as an "Audit Committee financial expert," as defined in Nasdaq Rule 5605(c)(2) (A) and as determined by our Board.